 Please see the IHSA website (www.IHSA.org) for a current list of the programs that have been approved by the Board of Directors in accordance with By-law 3.034.3.
-To obtain an eligibility ruling for a student under one of these programs, submit the IHSA Foreign Exchange Student Eligibility Request along with the International Student Registration Form and all specified support documents to the IHSA Office.
+To obtain an eligibility ruling for a student under one of these programs, schools should complete the online IHSA Foreign Exchange Student Eligibility Request.